S-Tier-Building-Automation/plainenglish-lang/README.md

 3. Run `npm run compile` to compile the TypeScript code.
 4. Use `npm run lint` to check for code style issues.
 5. Run `npm test` to execute the test suite.

+## Automated Versioning and Release

+This project uses GitHub Actions for automated versioning and release creation.
+To create a new release:

+1. Go to the "Actions" tab in the GitHub repository.
+2. Select the "CI" workflow.
+3. Click "Run workflow" and choose the version increment type (patch, minor, or major).
+4. The workflow will automatically update version numbers, create a new release, and upload the packaged extension.

 ## License